+Let us now consider TrG5.
+Since FEYNMASTER is prepared to compute divergent integrals - and, more specifically, to compute them via dimensional regularization -, it defines Dirac and Lorentz structures (like $g^{\mu\nu}$ or γ^{μ}) in dimension d, not in dimension 4.
 However, the definition of γ_5 in dimension d is not trivial, as chiral fermions are a property of four dimensions.
-In fact, the treatment of γ_5 in dimensional regularization is still an open problem (see e.g. Refs.
+In fact, the treatment of γ_5 in dimensional regularization is still an open problem (see e.g. refs.
 [26-32]).
-By default, FEYNMASTER assumes the so-called naive dimensional regularization scheme [30], which takes the relation { γ_5 , γ^{μ} } = 0 to be valid in dimension d.
+By default, FEYNMASTER assumes the so-called naive dimensional regularization scheme [30], which takes the relation $\{\gamma_5, \gamma^{\mu}\} = 0$ to be valid in dimension d.
 This naive approach is applied both when the loop diagram has external fermions, and when it has only inner fermions (forming a closed loop).
 In the second case, in order to calculate the corresponding trace, FEYNMASTER uses TrG5.
 This function starts by separating the expression it applies to in two terms: one with γ_5 , another without γ_5 .
-It then computes the trace of the former in 4 dimensions, while keeping the dimension of the latter in its default value d.32
+It then computes the trace of the former in 4 dimensions, while keeping the dimension of the latter in its default value d.37

 Finally, we present in Table 10 some useful variables concerning renormalization.
-Two notes should be added.
-First, in the CTprocess variable, process corresponds to the QGRAF names of the incoming and the outgoing particles joined together (e.g., in the Standard Model, for the process $h \rightarrow Z\gamma$, CTprocess is CTHZA).
-Second, PosResReno should always be zero, since in the \overline{MS} scheme the divergents parts are exactly absorbed by the counterterms.
+Two notes should be

+Function Meaning CTprocess expression containing all the counterterms involved in the $process$ at stake PreResReno sum of the total divergent part and CT process CTfinlist list with all the counterterms computed so far in $\overline{\mathrm{MS}}$ ResReno the same as PreResReno , but using counterterms previously stored in CTfinlist PosResReno the same as $\tt ResReno,$ but using also the counterterms calculated for the process at stake added.
+First, in the CTprocess variable, process corresponds to the QGRAF names of the incoming and the outgoing particles joined together (e.g., in the Standard Model, for the process $h \to Z\gamma$, CTprocess is CTHZA).
+Second, PosResReno should always be zero, since in the $\overline{\text{MS}}$ scheme the divergents parts are exactly absorbed by the counterterms.